Research & Science

 Widespread reports of severe medical conditions being attributed, without investigation and sometimes without physical examination, to ‘autism behaviours’ have compelled the creation of this document – Comorbid Medical Conditions in Autism Spectrum Disorder – in order to present relevant information to healthcare providers, policy makers and the wider audience.
 A summary of current research, including the positions of leading governmental and professional bodies, is hoped and expected to help bridge the knowledge and training gap, and as a consequence, decrease the premature mortality in autism, increased morbidity of serious medical conditions, and finally attribution of physical symptoms to ‘autism behaviours’.

 A new ABBREVIATED VERSION of this publication, aimed at busy health professionals, is also available below.
-Organisations and institutions are invited to distribute this new document to their members: the PDF version is available to download (click on the ‘share’ link below the document), or by write to us to request free professionally printed copies.
+Organisations and institutions are invited to distribute this new document to their members: the PDF version is available to download (click on the ‘share’ link below the document), or by to request free professionally printed copies.

 Cleveland Clinic Centre for Continuing Education has recently launched a clinical Webcasts Series called Autism Spectrum Disorders: Research and Medical Treatment Implications.